Veterinary Care for Senior Dogs & Cats

 Obesity is a risk factor for diabetes in both cats and dogs.

-• Kidney disease
+- Kidney disease

 As pets age, their kidneys tend to lose their function.
-In some cases, kidney disease can be caused by medications used to treat other common conditions seen in geriatric pets.
+In some cases, kidney disease can be caused by medications used to treat other common conditions seen in senior pets.

 While chronic kidney disease cannot be cured, it can be managed with a combination of diet and medications.

-• Urinary tract disease
+- Urinary tract disease

-Our Badger Veterinary Hospital vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
+Our Badger Veterinary Hospital vets often see senior cats and dogs with urinary tract conditions and incontinence issues.
 Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.